Joon Wolfsberg: Career

 In January 2011 she recorded her debut album „Made In USA“ in the „Tracking Room Studios“ in Nashville together with Dave Roe (last bass player of Johnny Cash), Buddy Hyatt (piano player at Toto), Shawn Fichter (drummer of Peter Frampton), Smith Curry (guitar player of Kid Rock) and Bobby Terry (Guitar Player for Amy Grant).

 The record „Made In USA“ was released on April 1, 2011 as digital version and on May 14, 2011 as physical copy.

-The single „Please“ received hot rotation airplay on Radio Swiss Pop and became very well known among the Swiss.
-It still gets airplay constantly.
+The single „Please“ received 'hot rotation airplay' on Radio Swiss Pop and became very well known among the Swiss.
+It continued to get airplay.

 The „Made in USA“ album got a lot attention and was also shared in the music scene of Los Angeles.
 In this way the connection to the band members of Blind Melon, Brad Smith (Bass) and Christopher Thorn (guitar) and Dave Krusen (first drummer of Pearl Jam) took place.

 With them she recorded her second album „Wonderland“ again in the „Tracking Room Stuios“ Nashville /TN in 2012.

 The Financial Times Germany elected the Wonderland Album to be the album of the week on June 3, 2012 and gave it 5 out of 5 points.

 In the end of 2012 Joon Wolfsberg founded her first band in Germany.

 In 2013 she recorded the third album „Revolujoon“ and in 2014 the fourth album „The Deluxe Underdog“ together with her new band members Toni Funk (guitar) and Michael Nowatzky (drums) in a german recording studio.

 Rolling Stone elected the album „The Deluxe Underdog“ to be on place 9 out of the 52 worst albums of 2014.